ibm-cloud-docs/containers/cs_worker_plan.md

 **How do I manage my worker nodes?** </br>
 Worker nodes in classic clusters are provisioned into your {{site.data.keyword.cloud_notm}} account.
 You can manage your worker nodes by using {{site.data.keyword.containerlong_notm}}, but you can also use the [classic infrastructure dashboard](https://cloud.ibm.com/classic/) in the {{site.data.keyword.cloud_notm}} console to work with your worker node directly.

-Unlike classic clusters, the worker nodes of your VPC compute cluster are not listed in the [VPC infrastructure dashboard](https://cloud.ibm.com/vpc/overview).
+Unlike classic clusters, the worker nodes of your VPC cluster are not listed in the [VPC infrastructure dashboard](https://cloud.ibm.com/vpc/overview).
 Instead, you manage your worker nodes with {{site.data.keyword.containerlong_notm}} only.
 However, your worker nodes might be connected to other VPC infrastructure resources, such as VPC subnets or VPC Block Storage.
 These resources are included in the VPC infrastructure dashboard and can be managed separately from there.

 **What limitations do I need to be aware of?** </br>
 Kubernetes limits the maximum number of worker nodes that you can have in a cluster.
 Review [worker node and pod quotas](https://kubernetes.io/docs/setup/best-practices/cluster-large/){: external} for more information.